arpanbiswas97/LunchBuddy/README.md

 1. **Full Name**: User's complete name
 2. **Email**: Work email address
 3. **Dietary Preference**: Vegetarian or Non-Vegetarian
-4. **Preferred Days**: Multiple selection from Tuesday, Wednesday, Thursday
+4. **Preferred Days**: Multiple selection from available lunch days (configurable)

-### Daily Reminders
+### Daily Registration Process

-- Reminders are sent automatically at 12:30 PM on Monday, Tuesday, and Wednesday
+- Registration requests are sent automatically at the configured time on the day before each lunch day
+- For example: If lunch is on Monday, registration requests are sent on Sunday
+- Users have 30 minutes to respond with Yes/No
+- If no response is received, users are automatically registered based on their preferred days
-- Each reminder shows:
+- Each request shows:
-  - Whether lunch is scheduled for the next day
-  - User's dietary preference
-  - Option to override the default choice
+  - The date for lunch registration
-  - Regular schedule information
+  - Clear timeout information
+  - Yes/No buttons for quick response

-### Override System
+### Configuration

-Users can override their default lunch choice for specific days:
-- Use `/override` command
-- Only available for days that are part of their regular schedule
-- Overrides are temporary and only apply to the specified day
+The lunch days and timing are fully configurable through environment variables:
+- `LUNCH_DAYS`: Comma-separated list of available days (e.g., "Monday,Tuesday,Wednesday")
+- `LUNCH_REMINDER_TIME`: Time for registration requests (e.g., "12:30")

 ## Development